ABZB/Level-Recurver/README.md

 	* Make as many battles as possible double battles - All trainers with at least 2 Pokemon will now initiate Double Battles.
 This is only available for Emerald.

-	* Make as many battles as possible Double, Triple, or Rotation battles - All trainers with non-stationary trainer classes (such as Gym Leaders) and at least 3 Pokemon are randomly assigned one of Triple or Rotation battles (this is done when the program is run, every time it is run it will generate a different spread).
-Stationary trainer classes with at least three Pokemon are randomly assigned one of Double, Triple, or Rotation battles.
-Stationary trainer classes with exactly two Pokemon are assigned Double battles.
-All other trainers (including those that are already not single battles) are unchanged.
+	* Make as many battles as possible Double, Triple, or Rotation battles (Black2/White2 only):
+		* All Trainers with exactly 1 Pokemon are unchanged.
+		* Non-stationary Trainers with exactly 1 or 2 Pokemon are unchanged.
+		* Trainers that already challenge you to a Double, Triple, or Rotation battle are unchanged.
+		* Stationary Trainers (such as Gym Leaders) with exactly 2 Pokemon now challenge you to Double Battles.
+		* Stationary Trainers with at least 3 Pokemon now challenge you to a Double, Triple, or Rotation Battle with a 1/3 chance of each per trainer (each one is set when this program is run, not when you actually battle them in-game).
+		* Non-stationary Trainers with 3 or more Pokemon now challenge you to a Single, Triple, or Rotation with a 1/3 chance of each per trainer (each one is set when this program is run, not when you actually battle them in-game).

+	* Custom Offset:
+		* Allows entry of custom offset for Trainer Data for mods with shifted offsets.
+The user can also select to enter the offset in either Decimal or Hexadecimal.
+	* Custom Trainer count:
+		* Allows entry of custom numbe of trainers for mods with extended trainer lists.
+The entry must be a positive decimal integer.

 Section IV: Instructions